harding/bitcoinops.github.io/_posts/en/newsletters/2020-10-14-newsletter.md

   upgrades.
 Russell proposed using a backwards-incompatible format based on a [revised bech32 encoding scheme][wuille new bech32] previously described by Pieter Wuille.
-This would eliminate the bug but also require wallets upgrade in order to be able to pay taproot users.
+This would eliminate the bug but also require wallets to upgrade in order to be able to pay taproot users.

-    A [previously-proposed alternative][news107 bech32] would be a backwards compatible restriction on bech32 address lengths.
+    A [previously proposed alternative][news107 bech32] would be a backwards-compatible restriction on bech32 address lengths.
 This only directly provides safety to taproot users receiving payments from spenders who upgraded their wallets to enforce the new length restrictions.
 In the discussion, it was proposed that broader